christoph-daehne/raspberry-car/README.md

 # Raspberry Car

 A remote controlled car with a camera attached.
+Communication between opeator and car happens over the internet.

 This rewrite uses Nats.io for communication between car and operator since
 * our Nats.io infrastructure is in place
 * it comes with authentication